 Long Time Gone isn’t just about traditional bluegrass.
 The band branches out into old-timey songs of the 1920s and original songs written by band members.
 Double fiddle tunes, a touch of Celtic, hard-driving banjo instrumentals and quite a bit of instrument swapping keeps Long Time Gone shows entertaining.

 Because our Music Loft has limited seating, advanced reservations are recommended for most concerts and events.
-Please call us toll-free to reserve your tickets or for additional information: 1-877-866-3936.
+Payment is taken at the door.
+Doors open one half hour prior to concert start time.
+Please call or email us to reserve your seats or for additional information.